MLB extends deadline to salvage openers to 5 p.m. Tuesday

 Players and the league had met just six times on core economics during the first 2 1/2 months of the lockout.

-Yankees pitcher Jameson Taillon, who attended negotiations last week, tweeted: "Players are used to their 'threats.'
-Owners actions have made it clear all along that they have a set (hash) of games where they still make profits/get TV money.
+Yankees pitcher Jameson Taillon, who attended negotiations last week, tweeted: 'Players are used to their 'threats.'
+Owners actions have made it clear all along that they have a set # of games where they still make profits/get TV money.
 They don't want to play.
-It's sad that these are the guys who drive the direction and 'future' of our amazing sport."
+It's sad that these are the guys who drive the direction and 'future' of our amazing sport.'

 Players would lose $20.5 million in salary for each day of the season that is canceled, according to a study by The Associated Press, and the 30 teams would lose large sums that are harder to pin down.